Justin Wilson (racing driver): IndyCar Series (2008–2015)

-For the 2012 season, he returned to drive for DCR in its No. 18 Dallara DW12-Honda car.
+For the 2012 season, Wilson returned to drive for DCR in its No. 18 Dallara DW12-Honda car.
 Wilson had two tenth-place finishes in the first four races.
-At the Indianapolis 500, he qualified in 21st and finished 7th.
+At the Indianapolis 500, he qualified in 21st and finished seventh.
 At the Firestone 550 Wilson overtook Graham Rahal, who crashed with two laps to go, for his third career series victory and his first on an oval track.
 (Note: Wilson's car failed a post-race inspection because an illegal aerodynamic modification to its sidepod was discovered; he was fined $7,500 and the victory was upheld.)
 The rest of his season saw him claim two more top-ten results in the final eight races for fifteenth in the drivers' championship with 278 points.

 Wilson remained at DCR for the 2013 season after signing a long-term contract; he changed his car number to 19.
 He began the year with three consecutive top-nine finishes.
 Wilson qualified for the Indianapolis 500 in fourteenth and finished a career-high fifth.
 (Note: Wilson's fifth-position finish at the 2013 Indianapolis 500 earned him the Earl Howe Trophy as "the highest placed British driver in the Indianapolis 500 race or to the British driver who has established the most meritorious performance of the year in North America.")
 His performance for the rest of 2013 included three podium finishes—two third places at the first Detroit Belle Isle Grand Prix and the Grand Prix of Houston, and a season-high second at the Indy Grand Prix of Sonoma.
 At the season-ending IndyCar World Championships at the Auto Club Speedway, Wilson was involved in a high speed lateral impact with driver Tristan Vautier, sustaining a minor pulmonary contusion and three non-operable breakages to his pelvis.
 He was told to avoid bearing weight on his right leg before commencing rehabilitation.
 Wilson finished the season a series-high sixth in the drivers' standings with 472 points.